RichieMcMullen/laravel-strava/README.md

   // Check if current token has expired if(Carbon::now() > $user->expires_at)
   {
-    // Token has expired, generate new tokens
+    // Token has expired, generate new tokens using the currently stored user refresh token
     $refresh = Strava::refreshToken($user->refresh_token);

     // Update the users tokens